mraja9/StackGen/README.md

 ## Synopsis

-StackGen is a python package that performs stacked generalization.
-Check out the seminal paper 'Stacked Generalization' by David Wolpert (Ref: Wolpert, David H. "Stacked generalization."
-Neural networks 5.2 (1992): 241-259) and the accompanying report.pdf in the repo for more information.
+StackGen is a python package that performs stacked generalization which is the process of combining various machine learning models using a meta-learner or a stacking model in order to reduce generalization error.
+The idea is based on the seminal paper 'Stacked Generalization' by David Wolpert (Ref: Wolpert, David H. "Stacked generalization."
+Neural networks 5.2 (1992): 241-259).
+Check out the report.pdf file in this repo for more information.

 ## Motivation

 <p align="justify">
-Stacked generalization or 'stacking' has become a staple technique in Kaggle competitions (and other data science competitions as well) among top competitors.
+Stacked generalization or 'stacking' has become a staple technique in Kaggle competitions (and other data science competitions) among top competitors.
 This technique is used to  combine multiple machine learning models using a meta-learner and can greatly improve generalization error.
 However, the implementation of stacked generalization is rather tedious and confusing for beginners and pros alike.
-The StackGen package aims to hide the complexity behind this technique and provide an easy, familiar api for users to perform stacking.
-Please refer to report.pdf in this repo for more information.
+The StackGen package aims to hide the complexity behind this technique and provides an easy, familiar api for users to perform stacking.
 </p>

 ## Requirements